typhoonworks/sifter/guides/query-syntax.md

 status IN (draft, published, review) category IN (tech, science)

+# IN with NULL - match NULL or specific values
+organization_id IN (NULL, 123, 456)

 # NOT IN - exclude any value in the list
 status NOT IN (archived, deleted) priority NOT IN (1, 2)

+# NOT IN with NULL - exclude NULL and specific values
+priority NOT IN (NULL, 0)
 ```

 **Notes on Lists**: